top of page

 Peel the rind of the lime with a potato peeler into large strips.
 Heat the water with the sugar, lime peel and chillies and simmer gently for about 10 minutes, stirring occasionally.
 The sugars will melt, and you should get a syrup beautifully flavoured with lime zest and spicy from the chillies.
 You can choose to strain the syrup, but I prefer to keep the peel and chillies in for a visual effect.

-Arrange the fruit in a large, wide bowl, so they look gorgeous.
+Arrange the fruit in a large, wide bowl so it looks gorgeous.
 Garnish with mint.
 Thirty minutes before serving, add the chilli-lime syrup and allow it to soak into the fruit.
 Toss the bowl at the table nicely, then serve.